MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 ## Enabling/disabling client event types
-The Analytics API gives the developer the freedom to enable and disable collecting Analytics for the event they want to visualize on their Analytics Console.
+The Analytics API gives the developer the freedom to enable and disable collecting Analytics for the event they want to visualize on their {{ site.data.keys.mf_analytics_console }}.

 The {{ site.data.keys.mf_analytics }} API allows for the capturing of the following metrics.